department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/eligibility.md

 ## Can I get a COE as the spouse of a Veteran?

-You may be able to get a COE if you're the surviving spouse of a Veteran or the spouse of a Veteran who is missing in action or being held as a Prisoner of War (POW). <br>
+You may be able to get a COE if you're the surviving spouse of a Veteran or the spouse of a Veteran who is missing in action or being held as a prisoner of war (POW). <br>
 [Find out how to apply for a COE as a surviving spouse](/housing-assistance/home-loans/surviving-spouse/)

 <br>